Afsoon/Afsoon/README.md

 #### 🌱 I’m currently learning:
 - Building offline-first and local WebApps using CRA with xState.
 The project is the tracking of rest time for the gym.
 - Elixir, Phoenix (LiveView and AlpineJS) and Ecto with my project to finish my university.

+The gif was made using <a href="https://github.com/yemount/pose-animator/">PoseAnimator</a>.
+I recored my screen with Quicktime and convert the video as gif.